ysyk2021/the-power-of-discipline-in-effective-time-management/src/chapter-4-3.md

 ### The Cost of Distractions

 Distractions come in various forms, including social media notifications, emails, phone calls, or conversations with colleagues.
 These interruptions divert attention away from tasks at hand and disrupt concentration.
-Research suggests that it takes an average of 23 minutes and 15 seconds to regain full focus after being interrupted\[\^1\^\].
+Research suggests that it takes an average of 23 minutes and 15 seconds to regain full focus after being interrupted.
 Multiply this by the number of distractions encountered throughout the day, and it becomes evident how distractions significantly impact time management.

 ### Identifying Common Sources of Distractions